Let us help you find a new beginning™

 Bankruptcy is a formal procedure under the Bankruptcy and Insolvency Act (BIA) that provides financial relief to those who are unable to pay their unsecured debt.
 It is intended to give a person experiencing financial difficulty an opportunity to have a fresh start.

-You will need to report your income to the trustee monthly and may be required to make “surplus income” payments for distribution to your creditors.
+You will need to report your income to the LIT monthly and may be required to make “surplus income” payments for distribution to your creditors.
 You are also required to attend two financial counselling sessions.

 There are many warning signs of an impending personal bankruptcy situation.
 Some of these signs are tremendous financial and emotional stress resulting from: